exakat/php-dictionary/dictionary/__invoke.ini.rst

 The method is able to take an arbitrary number of arguments, as usual.

-When a class has the ``__invoke`` class, it is possible to can a method without mentioning its name: the object is the method.
+When a class has the ``__invoke`` method, it is possible to call a method on its objects without mentioning a method's name: the object itself is the method.

 ``__invoke`` is also considered as the anonymous method: it is called without using its name.